qv323/homelabdocs/README.md

 - Scripting and templates save hours in the long run
 - Clear, simple documentation helps period

+## Lessons Learned & Best Practices

+- I update documentation after every significant change, especially after troubleshooting or complex fixes.
+- My full best practices checklist is maintained as a living document:
+  📄 [Homelab Best Practices Checklist.docx] (NAS)
+- For quick solutions and troubleshooting notes, see:
+  📄 [Homelab Quick Fixes.pdf] (NAS)

+> “That sucked to fix, so I wrote it down for my future self.”

 ---

 [⬆️ Back to Top](#table-of-contents)